bricef/building-objects-with-functions/README.md

 # What this is really about

  * Yes, this **is** a lisp sales pitch.
-If you run a lisp company, I'm happy to talk about
+If you run a lisp company, I'm happy to talk about comissions
  * But seriously,
  * This talk is not really about objects
  * What I've done is shown you an alternative way of developing software both in the result and the process.